TUCRAIL/AdoPipelineOverview/README.md

 - Size: You can increase or reduce the size of your widget to adapt it to the amount of builds or stage you are displaying
 - Build definition: You can choose which build definition inside your `Pipelines` blade to use for the widget
 - Branch: You can choose a specific branch to monitor with your build
-- Build count: You can specify how many builds you want to display
+- Builds to show: You can specify how many builds you want to display
-- Tag: Filter your builds to only display builds tagged with a specific keyword
+- Tags: Filter your builds to only display builds tagged with a specific keyword.
+- Match any/all: Select if the tags selected should be matched all at once or any of them.
+- Show Stages: Allows you to only show the overall result of the build or a breakdown stage by stage.

 ![Image of the configuration panel](img/configuration.png)